-Rich snippets, which show review ratings directly in search can greatly improve your conversion rate.
+Rich snippets, which show review ratings directly in search can greatly improve your ecommerce sales.
 Distilled showed this increased click through rate to be anywhere from 10-20% depending on the item.
-And while it’s great to integrate rich snippets into your website, you can also use them in Google Places, Facebook, and on sales platforms like Amazon.
+And while it's great to integrate rich snippets into your website, you can also use them in Google Places, Facebook, and on sales platforms like Amazon.
 These snippets show up in search, so consumers can see what customers thought of the product before they ever go to click.

 Why Negative Reviews Aren't Necessarily Bad

 Negative reviews, in small amounts, can be an extremely positive thing.
 Consumers know that not everyone is going to have a positive experience, and that companies pay for good reviews.
 Having a mix of good and bad reviews, heavily leaning towards good, is much better for conversion than having a slew of five star reviews.